-- You will need an internet-enabled device with a modern browser, such as Internet Explorer, Safari, Chrome or Firefox.
+- You will need an internet-enabled device with a modern browser, such as Internet Explorer, Safari, Chrome or Firefox or a smart phone.

 What kind of information will I need to sign up?

-- You will need to provide your full name as your Mercy care team knows you, an e-mail address, your date of birth, gender and the last four digits of your Social Security Number.
+- You will need to provide your full name as your Mercy care team knows you, mailing address, e-mail address, your date of birth, gender and your Social Security Number.

 - This information is used to make sure you will be connected to the correct medical record at your doctor's office.